Never miss an update from us. Sign up to receive email updates from the Sonoma International Film Festival!

 Open to all passholders.
 Individual tickets are available for non-passholders.

-This panel will be moderated by Ethan Alter.
-Ethan is an award-winning writer, reporter, and editor who has been writing about entertainment for over two decades at a variety of print and digital publications.
+Ethan Alter is an award-winning writer, reporter, and editor who has been writing about entertainment for over two decades at a variety of print and digital publications.
 He's currently the Deputy Editor and New York Bureau Chief at Gold Derby, and his past work can be found at such outlets as Yahoo, Adweek, Indiewire, The Daily Beast, Film Journal International, and The Hollywood Reporter.
 In 2023, Ethan was named Online Journalist of the Year by the Los Angeles Press Club's National A&E Journalism Awards.
 His book, Film Firsts: The 25 Movies that Created Contemporary Cinema, was published in 2014 by Praeger.

 Location